JessicaG/jessicag.github.io/_posts/2014-7-28-The-Junior-Developer-Gap.md

 * Poor mannerisms online
  - I'd say Stack Overflow and Reddit are the worst violators of this, in that the community is very hard to break into with an opinion as a newbie.
+You ask questions there are you are either immediately casterized as being an idiot or you don't get a reply.
+So that's helpful. *eyeroll*

+* Understanding where you are
-- Cycling through when you're *Unconsciously incompetent*, where you don't know what you don't know.  *Conscious incompetence*, where you are accutely aware of what you don't know and it can be a scary place. *Conscious competence*, where you are begining to know what you know and what you don't know. *Unconscious competence*, where you know what you know and things start to become second nature.
+- The four stages of competence is a great way to think of the process of becoming a junior developer.
+Cycling through when you're *Unconsciously incompetent*, where you don't know what you don't know.  *Conscious incompetence*, where you are accutely aware of what you don't know and it can be a scary place. *Conscious competence*, where you are begining to know what you know and what you don't know. *Unconscious competence*, where you know what you know and things start to become second nature.

+* What you can do to help
-Get a good support system (aka Women Who Code, Girl Developit, mentors within your community) Coding buddy: find someone that is going through the same things, use eachother as support Fake it til you make it: Be engaged in the community and don't let the fear of doing something take over what will make you stronger.
+- Get a good support system (aka Women Who Code, Girl Developit, mentors within your community)
+- Coding buddy: find someone that is going through the same things, use eachother as support
+- Fake it til you make it: Be engaged in the community and don't let the fear of doing something take over what will make you stronger.

 ##What's the Timeline

 Becoming a developer in a self-taught way, changing careers, it's tough.
-It can be much more time than one realizes.
+You get what you put into it and it can be much more time than one realizes.
 Let's take a look at that.

-Minimum one year, assuming a 6 month intensive code school
+Minimum one year, assuming a 6 month intensive code school otherwise you're looking at minimum two years self-study (part time) to get you up and running.

-2 years self-study

-Three month versus Six month programs
+- Three month versus Six month programs
-* 3 months is not enough
-* 1 day of javascript
-* missing out on full stack
-* not getting full design principles
+  * Three months is not enough, you get one day of javascript, which casuses you to be missing out on the full stack.
+Beyond that, you're not getting full design principles

+- The Money Problem
+  * Code schools cost anywhere $5k-$20k
+  * Additional $20k needed to live frugally
+  * Being dependent on your partner or     footing the bill on your own
+  * Intern/junior wages
+  * Average of 6 months and $20k, not inclusive of living expenses.
+  * Classism – huge gap between the haves and have not’s
+  * How do you do it?
+Study on your own for 3-6 months, live frugally, save money.
+Go to code school program and study exclusively that.
+Be prepared to not see your friends for 6 months.

+## Meeting Halfway
+- But those of us learning to code, don’t actually know what the gap is, because “we don’t know what we don’t know.”
+And frankly, there are NO INDUSTRY STANDARDS TELLING US.
+On top of that, we aren’t getting any feedback.
+We are being told that we need more practice, more training.
+So how can we fix that?

+  * Better communications from companies
+  * Two mentors one male/one female
+  * Assigned bugs, projects, real work
+  * Review assignments beginning of each day
+  * Pair for 30 minutes each day
+  * Required work outside of office (eg open source, classes, meetups)
+  * Have progress check-ins every two weeks: be agile!

 ##Available Resources
 CodeSchool, Portland Code School, TuringIO, DevBootcamp